 Courses and subjects

-Most courses are offered at degree level, but there is also an Access to Christian Theology course and a Certificate of Higher Education (CertHE) in North Highlands Tourist Guiding.
+Most courses are offered at degree level, but there is also an Access to Christian Theology course.
 There is the opportunity to study postgraduate research degrees.

 In addition to theology, there are degrees available in a range of other subjects including archaeology, history, literature, politics, Scottish history and cultural studies, and sociology.